idorrington92/n_back_app/README.md

 To Do:
 make main page
 	title
-	buttons linking to 3 types of n-back button to about page
+	buttons linking to 3 types of n-back - DONE button to about page - DONE
-	button to high scores
+	button to high scores - DONE
 make game
-	make grid
+	make grid - DONE
-	clock which makes tiles light up
-	buttons for matching tile/sound/colour
+	clock which makes tiles light up - DONE buttons for matching tile/sound/colour
 	title saying value of N
 	Pop up with score